davisRoman/dogsandhumans/Intellij_Debugging_Quick_Start_Guide.md

 - Evaluate expressions window
 - Remote process debugging ( Check out the weatherclock project for details )

-### So great job if you made it this far!
+### Great job if you made it this far!

 ## You're now well on your way to becoming a debugging champion!
 ![ debuggin champion ] (img/chuck-norris-debugger-meme.jpg)

-Go off and ...
+So go off and ...
 <br />
 ![ debug all the things ] ( img/debug_all_the_things.jpg)